 - In the "Shutdown CVM" step, read the prompt carefully based on the instance running status.

-- If the current instance is running, read the prompt carefully and select "Agree to forced shutdown", as shown in the following figure:
+- If the current instance is running, read the prompt carefully and select "Agree to a forced shutdown", as shown in the following figure:

 - If the current instance is shut down, the following prompt will appear: